cisco-system-traffic-generator/trex-stateless-gui/README.md

 This is an online part, you need to be connected to TRex in order to perform the following actions:

-- Connect and manage TRex v2.23 and above.
+- Connect and manage TRex instances
 - Ability to preview all ports along with their status and statistics.
 - Ability to assign traffic to a specific port and start the traffic.
 - Ability to update the bandwidth / update the multiplier options on the fly.